graphops/docs/docs/graphcast/radios/poi-radio.md

 - **comprehensive**: Subscribe to on-chain topics, user-defined static topics, and subgraph deployments syncing on graph node.
 This level is useful for Indexers who want to compare NPOIs for all deployments syncing on their graph node even if they don't have an active allocations open (their stake will not be taken into account in attestation).
 - **on-chain**: Subscribe to on-chain topics and user-defined static topics.
 This is the default coverage level and is suitable for indexers who only want to compare data for deployments with active allocations.
 - **minimal**: Only subscribe to user-defined static topics.
 This level is for Indexers who want to limit their participation to specific topics of interest.

+#### Identity validaiton
+`ID_VALIDATION` is used to define level of validation for message signers used during radio operation.
+We recommend `registered-indexer` for most strict identity validation, while `indexer` is a viable option for those who want to use the network before considering Grapchast ID registration.
+You can choose a sender identity validation mechanism for your radio, based on your use case and security preferences.

+Available Options:
+- **no-check**: Does not perform check on the message signature and does not verify the signer.
+All messages should pass the sender check.
+- **valid-address**: Requires the signer to be a valid Ethereum address.
+Messages should be traceable to an Ethers wallet.
+- **graphcast-registered**: Requires the signer to be registered on the Graphcast Registry.
+- **graph-network-account**: signer must be a Graph account.
+- **registered-indexer**: signer must be registered at Graphcast Registry and correspond to an Indexer satisfying the indexer minimum stake requirement.
+- **indexer**: signer must be registered at Graphcast Registry or is a Graph Account, and correspond to an Indexer satisfying the indexer minimum stake requirement.

+#### Gossip protocol

 `WAKU_HOST` and `WAKU_PORT` specify where the bundled Waku node runs.
 If you want to run multiple Radios, or multiple instances of the same Radio, you should run them on different ports.